ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/task.md

 observations covering the period **1 January 2024 – 1 January 2025**.

-DC2 is part of the [PPR Océan & Climat](https://www.ocean-climat.fr/) (*Projet Prioritaire de Recherche* in French), a national research programme launched by the French government and managed by CNRS and Ifremer to improve understanding of the ocean and climate.
+DC2 is part of the [PPR Océan & Climat](https://www.ocean-climat.fr/) (*Projet Prioritaire de Recherche* in French), a national research program launched by the French government and managed by CNRS and Ifremer to improve understanding of the ocean and climate.

 ## Goal

-Given any set of input data (e.g. reanalysis fields, satellite observations, in-situ profiles), produce daily global ocean state forecasts at 0.25 ° × 0.25 ° horizontal resolution for lead times
+Given any input data sources (e.g. reanalysis fields, satellite observations, in-situ profiles), produce daily global ocean state forecasts at 0.25 ° × 0.25 ° horizontal resolution for lead times
 $t = 0, 1, \ldots, 9$ days.
 Five physical variables must be predicted: